-Download the Criteria
+Online version of the Criteria

 The Criteria for the clinical use of intravenous immunoglobulin in Australia Second Edition (IVIg Criteria Second Edition), released on 10 August 2012, supersedes the Criteria (2007).
 This version is now applicable in NSW only.

 The information and recommendations represent informed opinion, based where possible upon systematic review of the evidence.
 In the absence of published evidence, recommendations are based on clinical advice provided to the parties involved in developing the IVIg Criteria Second Edition.